Saturday 8 June 2024

 In conjunction with the conference, a Public Day will be organized by partner Histories vzw on Saturday 8 June in Leuven.
 Here, hobby detectorists from Flanders can meet and exchange ideas on how they conduct research and build knowledge about the past.
-Participants to the conference are cordially invited to join this event, details of which will be communicated soon.
-Every participant will receive an invitation.
+Participants to the conference are cordially invited to join this event at no extra charge.

 Business meeting of the European Public Finds Recording Network (invite only)